maytees/slhs-namecards/README.md

 # SLHS Namecards

+> [!WARNING]
+> Commit history only has a few commits becauase I had to delete the `.git` folder and recreate the repo.
+Apologies for that.

+*This project wont be touched for probably the next year, as it is for pre-school year prep*

 Gives back the order in which to order business cards based on scanned barcodes (studnet id's), by referencing csv files.
 Contains helpful debugging information, and safegaurds.